MahsaHesam/Project1/Written Report/Project_Report.md

 ![Top 10 LGAs from 2014 to 2023](../Visualisation%20Images/top%2010%20LGA%20crime%20rate%20over%20the%20period%202014-2023.png)

-Looking at Graph 3, it is visible that the overall crime rates of Melbourne decreased over the years 2014 to 2023.
+Looking at Chart 3, it is visible that the overall crime rates of Melbourne decreased over the years 2014 to 2023.
 For Latrobe and Yarra, there was an increase in 2016, and between 2018 and 2020, before decreasing back to around the same rate as in 2014.
 Tracking Horsham, there was a dip in crime rates in 2019 but it has started to increase again in recent years.
 Otherwise, for the other LGAs, there seems to be a slight increase from 2014 to 2023.

 In 2016, an increase to crime rates was observed in all of the top 10 LGAs, except for Horsham and Ararat.
 More information will need to be researched to understand why there was an increase specifically in 2016.